Broken Function Level Authorization

 What is Broken Function Level Authorization?

-Broken Function Level Authorization refers to a security vulnerability that occurs when a user gains access to functions or operations they should not be authorized to perform.
-Unlike Broken Object Level Authorization (BOLA), which deals with unauthorized access to specific data objects, BFLA focuses on access to the functionalities of an application or API.
+Broken Function-Level Authorization (BFLA) refers to a security vulnerability when users gain access to functions or operations they should not be authorized to perform.
+Unlike broken Object-Level Authorization (BOLA), which deals with unauthorized access to specific data objects, BFLA focuses on access to an application’s or API’s functionalities.

 How BFLA Works?